 Thorstein Veblen’s name appears twice in Tom Wolfe’s book, The Electric Kool-Aid Acid Test.
-Thorstein lived and died in a house he built for his first wife, which bordered the Stanford University property, at 2006 Sand Hill Road in Menlo Park, CA. Author Ken Kesey later lived behind this house on Perry Lane.
+Thorstein lived and died in a house that once belonged to his first wife, which bordered the Stanford University property, at 2006 Sand Hill Road in Menlo Park, CA. Author Ken Kesey later lived behind this house on Perry Lane.

 Speaking of Kesey, from page 36:

 “He had gone to Stanford University in 1958 on a creative-writing fellowship, and they had taken him in on Perry Lane because he was such a swell diamond in the rough.
 Perry Lane was Stanford’s bohemian quarter.
 As bohemias go, Perry Lane was Arcadia, Arcadia just off the Stanford golf course.
 It was a cluster of two-room cottages with weathery wood shingles in an oak forest, only not just amid trees and greenery, but amid vines, honeysuckle tendrils, all buds and shoots and swooping tendrils and twitterings like the best of Arthur Rackham and Honey Bear.
 Not only that, it had true cultural cachet.
 Thorstein Veblen had lived there.
 So had two Nobel Prize winners everybody knew about though the names escaped them.”